Housing insecurity in the United States: Rates

 The various forms of housing insecurity have been studied in order to find which life circumstances lead families to housing insecurity.
 Associations between unreliable housing and factors such as race, income, and family type are especially clear.
 Housing insecure households are likely to consist of unmarried people.
 57% of housing insecure households are made up of unmarried individuals that do not have children.

 The second largest category is unmarried households with children, which makes up 21% of the distribution.
 63% of housing insecure households are extremely low income, which means their annual income is less than the Federal Poverty Level or 30% of the Area Median Income.
 Most people facing housing insecurity are not seniors and are renters.
 A lack of education has an especially evident association with housing insecurity.
 Within housing insecure households, 18% of individuals have a bachelor's or graduate degree, while 50% have no college experience.
 55% of housing insecure households are white.

 Rates of housing insecurity are fairly consistent across the United States.
 For the majority of states, between 10% and 15% of households are housing insecure.
 Wyoming has the least housing insecurity while California and New York have the most housing insecurity; 20% of households face housing insecurity.

-In regards to rates of housing inadequacy defined by the American Housing Survey, the number of housing units that were considered extremely inadequate fluctuated between 2005 and 2009.There were 2,021,050 extremely inadequate units that were occupied in 2005, 1,805,960 extremely inadequate units that were occupied in 2007, and 1,863,660 extremely inadequate units that were occupied in 2009.
+In regards to rates of housing inadequacy defined by the American Housing Survey, the number of housing units that were considered extremely inadequate fluctuated between 2005 and 2009.
+There were 2,021,050 extremely inadequate units that were occupied in 2005, 1,805,960 extremely inadequate units that were occupied in 2007, and 1,863,660 extremely inadequate units that were occupied in 2009.
 The average number of extremely inadequate units for these three years, 1,896,890 units, amounts to less than 2% of the total number of housing units in the United States.
 The characteristics that most frequently made units deemed extremely inadequate were shared plumbing facilities (55%) and unacceptably long cold periods (29%).
 91.6% of extremely inadequate units experienced only one of the listed qualities of an extremely inadequate unit.

 Risk factors

-Race/Ethnicity
+Race/ethnicity

 Those who experience housing insecurity are found to be majorly composed of minority groups such as African Americans and Hispanics, who are twice more likely than whites to experience housing insecurity.
 Due to their lack of jobs and opportunities, these populations were unable to afford housing even without agreements and restrictions.
-Around the 1800s, they experiences overcrowding "into tenement housing lacking sanitation, fire safety, and adequate light and ventilation" which using the multiple definitions defined, this is considered housing insecurity.
+Around the 1800s, they experienced overcrowding "into tenement housing lacking sanitation, fire safety, and adequate light and ventilation" which using the multiple definitions defined, this is considered housing insecurity.